jlord/sheetsee.js/readme.md

 # Pie Chart

-Using tabletop.js you can feed raphel.js the data it needs to make pie charts.
+Using [tabletop.js](http://builtbybalance.com/Tabletop/) you can feed [raphael.js](http://raphaeljs.com/) the data it needs to make pie charts.

 # Maps

-Using tabletop.js you can feed leaflet the data it needs to make maps.
+Using [tabletop.js](http://builtbybalance.com/Tabletop/) you can feed [leaflet.js](http://leaflet.cloudmade.com/) the data it needs to make maps.

 # STATS

-Using tabletop.js and handlebars.js you can create templates for you website that includes data from your spreadsheet.
+Using [tabletop.js](http://builtbybalance.com/Tabletop/) and [mustache.js](http://mustache.github.com/) you can create templates for you website that includes data from your spreadsheet.